 How long will I have to complete each assignment?

 One week for most assignments.
-The only exceptions are the assignments in weeks three and five of workshop three, for which you have two weeks.
+The only exception is the assignment in week three of workshop three, for which you have two weeks.

 What if I'm late completing an assignment?

 Besides the assignments and feedback, what other support will I receive?